ldanilek/query-cookbook/DYNAMIC_QUERY.md

 const results = await executeSql(sql);
 ```

-This code looks fine and works at runtime, but there are two subtle issues.
+This code *looks* fine and works at runtime, but there are two subtle issues.

 1. String interpolation creates a [SQL injection vulnerability](https://en.wikipedia.org/wiki/SQL_injection)
 2. If both `authorFilter` and `conversationFilter` are provided, you end up with an invalid SQL expression `SELECT * FROM messages WHERE author = 'me' WHERE conversation = 'grouptext' ORDER BY _creationTime LIMIT 10`.
 There are two `WHERE` clauses.
-You could fix this by adding logic to turn the second `WHERE` into `AND`, or by doing `else if` instead of a plain `if`.

 Convex's query builder prevents both of these issues.

-1. Since you're building the query with a builder pattern instead of strings, Convex can escape user input and there's no possibility of an injection attack.
+1. Since you're building the query with a builder instead of strings, Convex can escape user input and there's no possibility of an injection attack.
 2. Convex's query builder ensures that all queries are valid.
 Every query uses a single index, so you can't call `.withIndex` twice.
 This is similar to the SQL constraint that each query only has a single `WHERE` keyword, but it's enforced in the TypeScript types.

 ## Solution 1: disable typechecks